new visitors parents

 Where do campers live?

-Groups of eight or nine campers of the same age are housed together in cabin groups.
+Groups of eight to ten campers of the same age are housed together in cabin groups.
 Each cabin group has three counselors.
 The make-up of each cabin group reflects the geographical diversity we strive to maintain at Kamaji.
 Therefore, it’s likely that a first-time camper will not know others in her cabin group.
-We believe that’s a very positive way to begin a camp experience: untethered to others from her hometown or school; open to developing new, “camp friendships” that are unique and last a lifetime – friendships that a camper develops on her own.
+We believe that’s a very positive way to begin a camp experience: untethered to others from her hometown or school; open to developing new, “camp friendships” – friendships that a camper develops on her own.
 It’s a positive step toward developing the confidence and independence your daughter will need as an adult.

 Our cabins are big, bright and airy – and all have been totally renovated and updated as of 2008.
 There is plenty of storage space for all our campers’ clothing and camp equipment.

-Too, there are no bathrooms in the cabin; instead several cabins cluster around centrally located washhouses scattered throughout camp.
-Our washhouses have toilets, sinks and individual showers and, like our camper cabins, were completely renovated in 2008.
+There are no bathrooms in the cabin; instead several cabins cluster around centrally located washhouses scattered throughout camp.
+Our washhouses have toilets, sinks and individual showers and, like our camper cabins, have all been recently renovated and updated.
+Plus, with the bathrooms in separate buildings, you don’t have yucky bathroom problems in the building where you live!
+We are lucky to have a hardworking housekeeping staff that keep the washhouses clean twice a day.

 What is Camp Kamaji’s program like?

 Kamaji offers an individualized, noncompetitive instructional program in over 20 activities.
-At our waterfront on Wolf Lake your daughter can choose swimming, sailing, canoeing, sea-kayaking, water-skiing, windsurfing and fishing.
-Or she can take tennis, archery, horseback riding and aerobics.
+At our waterfront your daughter can choose swimming, sailing, canoeing, sea-kayaking, paddleboarding, water-skiing, wake-boarding, windsurfing and fishing.
+Or, head inland and she can take tennis, archery, horseback riding and wellness.

-She can be creative in our theater, arts and crafts, painting and drawing, ceramics and pottery, dance, and photography programs.
-For the more adventuresome there’s a 55 foot climbing wall and a low ropes element course as well as geocaching and campcraft and wilderness trip orientation.
+She can be creative in our theater, arts and crafts, painting and drawing, ceramics and pottery, dance, and manual photography programs.
+For the more adventuresome there’s a 60 foot climbing wall and a low ropes element course as well as campcraft and wilderness trip orientation.

 Does Kamaji offer wilderness trips?